Z3r0byte/ANS-Downloader/README.md

 # ANS Downloader
-Firefox extension which allows you to download your answers of tests made or corrected in ANS Deflt.
+Firefox extension which allows you to download your answers of tests made or corrected in ANS Delft.

 Adds a "Download" button to the ANS Delft reviewing environment.
 Works flawlessly for on-paper (scanned) exams.
 Downloading online exams takes a few seconds and sometimes has some rendering issues.